Great hall: Decline and revival

-From the 15th century onwards, halls lost most of their traditional functions to more specialised rooms, first for family members and guests to the great chamber and parlours, withdrawing rooms, and later for servants who finally achieved their own servants hall to eat in and servants’ bedrooms in attics or basements).
 The halls of late 17th, 18th and 19th-century country houses and palaces usually functioned almost entirely as impressive entrance points to the house, and for large scale entertaining, as at Christmas, for dancing, or when a touring company of actors performed.
 With the arrival of ballrooms and dedicated music rooms in the largest houses by the late 17th century, these functions too were lost.
+Where large halls survived, it was usually due to continuing institutional use, especially as a courtroom.
+This change of use preserved the halls of Winchester, Oakham and Leicester Castles.
+Other halls, like that at Eltham Palace, remained standing in a neglected state as barns.
 There was a revival of the great hall concept in the late 19th and early 20th centuries, with large halls used for banqueting and entertaining (but not as eating or sleeping places for servants) featuring in some houses of this period as part of a broader medieval revival, for example Thoresby Hall.
+Some medieval halls were also restored from neglect or ruin, like that at Mayfield Palace, which now serves Mayfield School.